Carbon removal for individuals

 - Is it real?

-- How much was removed (net)?
+- How much was removed, net of lifecycle emissions?

-- For how long?
+- For how long is it stored?

 - Is it independently verified?